 (b) either the date on which the declaration is signed or the date on which it is received by the lessor.

+Note for this regulation:

-Note — The Code applies to consumer leases only if the goods are hired for personal, domestic or household purposes.
+The Code applies to consumer leases only if the goods are hired for personal, domestic or household purposes.
 Section 150(2) of the Code provides that goods hired under a consumer lease are conclusively presumed not to be hired for those purposes if the lessee declares, before hiring the goods, that the goods are hired wholly or predominantly for business purposes.
 The declaration is not effective unless it is substantially in the form required by the regulations.

 [Regulation 34 amended in Gazette 29 Sep 2006 p.
 4251.]